dhbloo/pytorch-nnue-trainer/README.md

 # NNUE Trainer

+## Introduction

+This repository holds the training code for NNUE and various CNN models that can be used with Rapfi.

-## Usage
+## Installation

 ### Requirements

-+ 64-bit Python 3.10 and Pytorch 2.3 or later.
++ Python 3.10+ and Pytorch 2.3+
-+ Other python libraries: `accelerate configargparse tqdm tensorboard matplotlib pybind11 lz4 pykeops`.
++ Essential dependencies: `accelerate configargparse tqdm tensorboard lz4`.
++ Optional: `pybind11` if you want to install dataset pipelines.
++ Optional: `pykeops` if you want to use vector quantization module.

 ### Setup dataset pipeline

 After install all required packages in specified in requirements, it is necessary to build some extra c++ sources for the trainer to transform some data into features.
 First of all, you need to setup the C++ compiling environment.
 Then install the dataset pipelines by doing the following commands.
+Make sure you have installed `pybind11` before executing the following commands.

 + Line Encoding: Fast line encoding for transforming board features.
 Necessary if you want to train LineNet or export MixNet9 or later models.